wrappedcbdc/cngn-php-library/README.md

 - Encryption and decryption of data
 - Error handling for various scenarios

+## Return Values

+All responses are returned as a Json string you have to decode it to an object with; `$data = json_decode($response)` or to an array with; `$data = json_decode($response, true)` .

 ## Error Handling

 The library uses a custom error handling mechanism.
 All API errors are caught and thrown as `Error` objects with descriptive messages.

 ## Types

-The library includes TypeScript definitions for all parameters and return types.
+The library includes php definitions for all parameters and return types.
 Please refer to the type definitions in the source code for more details.

 ## Security